ONEARMY/community-platform/packages/cypress/README.md

 The seed data is maintained in the `/shared/mocks/data directory`.

-### How Tests Run
+### How Tests Run on locally

+- Start script:
+  - create a DB_PREFIX
-- Before All: Set up the DB_PREFIX and DB seed.
+  - Seed the DB collection according to the DB_PREFIX
-- Before Each (Global): Set the DB_PREFIX variable on the platform session storage.
+- Before All: Fetch the DB_PREFIX env var to Cypress.env
-- Before Each (Local): Perform pre-set actions for the scenario.
+- Before Each (Local): Perform pre-set actions for the scenario and set DB_PREFIX.
 - Main Section of Test: Steps according to the scenario.
+- Assert Section of Test: Validation of the scenario.
+- After Each: Logout

+Delete the collection that was seeded locally is still a question

+### How Tests Run on CI

+- Env script
+  - Append a DB_PREFIX to the .env file
+- Start script:
+  - Fetch the DB_PREFIX from the .env
+  - Seed the DB collection according to the DB_PREFIX
+- Before All: Fetch the DB_PREFIX env var to Cypress.env
+- Before Each (Local): Perform pre-set actions for the scenario and set DB_PREFIX.
+- Main Section of Test: Steps according to the scenario.
-- Assert Section of Test: Validation to the scenario.
+- Assert Section of Test: Validation of the scenario.
+- After Each: Logout
+- Tear script:
+  - Delete the DB collection according to the DB_PREFIX

 ### Execution Steps

-Running Cypress E2E Tests
+Running Cypress E2E Tests locally

-`yarn test` to start local environment and open the cypress UI
+`yarn test:manual` to start local environment and open the cypress UI